Home Contact Centre Operations

 Here’s a useful definition of resilience –

-Because given what’s going on in the world now, Contact Center folks at the Frontline are going through a lot.
-Changes in work environments, work from home protocols, stressed Customers, stressed Bosses.
+Contact Center folks at the Frontline are always going through a lot.
+Constant changes in the work environment, unhappy Customers, stressed Bosses.

-So while the topic of resilience is always relevant, it has a special resonance right now.
+So while the topic of resilience is always relevant, it has a special resonance in the Customer Service industry.

 Early in my career in the 90s, I was Vice President of Call Centre & Distribution Operations for Heartland Music.
 Based in Los Angeles, it was the job that got me into the Contact Center & Customer Experience industry.